LaravelFreelancerNL/arangodb-php-client/docs/arangodb-client.md

 is optimized for speed and can take a large amount of memory; up to ~ 20x of the JSON size.

 Therefor we use halaxa/json-machine to stream decode for responses larger than 1MB.
-You can alter this cutoff by setting the `responseSizeDecoderSwitch` to a different size in **Bytes**.
+You can alter this cutoff by setting the `jsonStreamDecoderThreshold` to a different size in **Bytes**.

 This removed any memory issues at the cost of speed.